The undergraduate degree in physics emphasizes knowledge and awareness of:

 Plan II

-For the interdisciplinary program, 33 credit hours of physics courses, plus 3 credit hours of physics electives, plus 12 credit hours of interdisciplinary courses are required.
-For the applied physics program, 33 credit hours of physics courses plus 15 credit hours of applied physics courses are required.
-Courses in the interdisciplinary or applied physics subjects may not be double-counted with the required 33 credit hours of physics courses.
+For the interdisciplinary program, 33 credit hours of physics courses, plus 12 credit hours of interdisciplinary courses are required.
+Courses in the interdisciplinary subjects may not be double-counted with the required 33 credit hours of physics courses.
+Students may not double-major in Astrophysics (though the APS department) and Physics Plan 2 with an astrophysics concentration.

-Interdisciplinary or applied physics courses must be approved by the physics department, either by the pre-approved list of courses in each discipline or by a physics department mentor on a course-by-course basis.
+Interdisciplinary courses must be approved by the physics department, either by the pre-approved list of courses in each discipline or by a physics department mentor on a course-by-course basis.
 It is therefore imperative that students in Plan II be in close contact with the physics department advisor.

 Required Courses and Credits